OrdoLuminis/ordoluminis.github.io/_posts/2025-09-07-repentance-and-faith.markdown

 </small>

 <p style="text-indent:2em;">
 The perpetually unrepentant<sup>7</sup> will not enter the Kingdom of Heaven;<sup>8</sup> not because they fail to do works&mdash;that would be legalism&mdash;but because they're unregenerate.<sup>9</sup> The God-given contrition and inward resolve to turn from sin, known as repentance, is a consequence of regeneration and inseparably linked to genuine faith as its fruit.
-Only those with genuine faith receive this new nature.<sup>10</sup> The practitioners of evil&mdash;the irreligious, unrepentant, and self‑deceived&mdash;thus show great evidence that they are not truly born‑again.<sup>9,3</sup> Dr. Packer (2020), PhD (University of Oxford), articulates:</p>
+Only those with genuine faith receive this new nature.<sup>10</sup> The practitioners of evil&mdash;the irreligious, unrepentant, and self‑deceived&mdash;thus show great evidence that they are not truly born‑again.<sup>9,3</sup> Dr. J. I. Packer (2020), who earned his Ph.D. from the University of Oxford, articulates:</p>

 <blockquote>
 The idea that there can be saving faith without repentance, and that one can be justified by embracing Christ as Saviour while refusing him as Lord, is a destructive delusion (p.
 177).